 return to top

 When withdrawal requests are made in person, the Bank may require two forms of personal identification from each person signing the withdrawal request, including one form of personal identification which includes a photograph of the person identified.
 The Bank may refuse to accept any form of photographic personal identification if the photograph does not appear to be of the person presenting the identification, in the opinion of the representative of the Bank receiving the identification.
-The Bank may make a photocopy for its files of any personal identification presented in connection with any withdrawal from an Account.
+The Bank may make a photocopy or electronic copy for its files of any personal identification presented in connection with any withdrawal from an Account.

 The Bank may require in its sole discretion that any withdrawal request for a cashier’s check or wire transfer payable to a third party, or for a cashier’s check to be mailed to an address different from the Account address, must be made in person.
 If the withdrawal is required to be made in person, then if more than one person is required to sign for the Account, all required persons must appear in person.
-The Bank may also require in its sole discretion that any withdrawal request required to be made in person must be made at the branch where the Account was opened or where the original signature card is maintained.

 The Bank may refuse to issue any cashier’s check that is not purchased by means of a withdrawal from an Account.
 A record will be made of the remitter for each cashier’s check issued by the Bank; the “remitter” is the name of the person whose funds were paid to the Bank for the purchase of the cashier’s check.
 Bank representatives may require suitable identification to ascertain the identity of any cashier’s check remitter.